TritonDataCenter/rfd/rfd/0184/README.md

   time.
 (The `i40e`(4D) driver is a good example, where a lot of VNICs can eat a lot of memory.)

-- XXX KEBE ASKS MORE?

-This hazard will need to be addressed by two of the tradeoffs below.
+Any design will need to consider this hazard.

 ### HAZARD: Newly Created BHYVE VMs